secretstartups/handbook/channel-marketing/index.html.md

        + Level 1 approval - Channel Marketing Manager
        + Level 2 approval - Sr Partner Program Manager
     +  Once the MDF request has been either approved or declined the partner will be notified:
           + If declined, the Channel Marketing DRI will reach out to the partner and let them know.
-We will copy the CAM on the notificiation
+We will copy the CAM on the notification
           + If approved, the MDF Operation's team will [open an epic](/handbook/marketing/channel-marketing/channel-marketing-epics/) and correlating sub-issues defined therein.
     + Once Epic has been created, CMM will create the sub-issues listed in the epic.
 Includes (links are to templates):
        + Campaign Creation
          + List Upload
           + MDF POP
              + For POP issues add labels:
-             + `MDF-POP` and use the scoped lables below to work through the approval process:
+             + `MDF-POP` and use the scoped labels below to work through the approval process:
              + `MDF::POP Pending` issues created but POP has not yet been received
              + `MDF::POP Approval Needed` once POP is received change this status to have Samara Souza approve the POP documents submitted
-             + `MDF:: POP Approved` POP has been reveiwed and is approved, list can be uloaded into List upload issue, Zip requistion can be created
+             + `MDF:: POP Approved` POP has been reviewed and is approved, list can be uploaded into List upload issue, Zip requisiton can be created
              + `MDF:: POP Completed` Once all of the steps above are completed, change to this status and close the MDF POP issue
          + Make sure to add issues to the epic!
     + Once all sub-issues are completed, close out the epic.